rust-lang/rust/active/0000-enum-namespacing.md

 # Summary

 The variants of an enum are currently defined in the same namespace as the enum itself.
 This RFC proposes to define variants under the enum's namespace.
-Since 1.0 is fast approaching, this RFC outlines a path which requires a single, small, change before 1.0 that allows for the remainder to be implemented after 1.0 while preserving backwards compatibility.

 ## Note